tesseract-robotics/tesseract_python/docs/index.rst

 Welcome to the Tesseract Python wiki
 ====================================

 Python wrapper for Tesseract motion planning framework, generated automatically by SWIG.
+Developed and maintained by Wason Technology, LLC.

 ..
 Tesseract Python Supported Packages
 .. -----------------------------------